×

 A preliminary review by U.S. Customs and Border Protection said Pretti, 37, was shot by two federal officers, a Border Patrol agent and a customs officer.
 Pretti was the second protester to be shot and killed by federal agents in Minneapolis this month.

 Video of the encounter verified by Reuters showed Pretti holding a cell phone as he was wrestled to the ground by agents.
-Video evidence also showed that an officer removed a gun from Pretti’s body shortly before the first shots were fired.
+Video also showed that an officer removed a gun from Pretti’s body shortly before the first shots were fired.

 Blanche’s statement followed days of uncertainty over the nature of DOJ’s involvement in the probe.